tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

-An advantage for the traditional form is that it is easier to perform certain transformations on it: skewing and tiling are just transformations on the schedule of the statements in question, it doesn't require changing the loop structure.
+An advantage for the traditional form is that it is easier to perform certain transformations on it: skewing and tiling are just transformations on the schedule of the instructions in question, it doesn't require changing the loop structure.

 In practice, the simplified form requires moving the complexity of code